 Prior to coming to Resource Media, Refugio was the Communications Director at SEIU

 Refugio's proudest moments in his career of activism include seeing Mayor Antonio Villaraigosa get L.A. on a path to become coal-free.
 Also having the California legislature focus on growing renewable energy in low-income communities was a pivotal moment.
 He has a personal favorite – stopping the deportation of his parents and brothers in immigration court after years of litigation.
 Everyone in Refugio's family is now a proud U.S. citizen.
-All of these victories have one thing in common – at one point or another, they were deemed ‘impossible’ to win.
-We proved it wrong.
+All of these victories have one thing in common – at one point or another, they were considered a long shot to win, but in the end, justice prevailed.